hapax/hapax.github.io/assets/chandra.md

 ignore all these difficulties, and revamp the Bohr model into something easier to use.

-One complication of the Bohr model was the exists of different radii.
+One complication in hydrogen is the existence of different radii.
 Instead, we are going to fix a *single* orbit, of circumference $L = 2\pi r$.
 Then the Bohr-de Broglie quantisation condition becomes